-Because you set the pace and not the treadmill, no automatic training programs such as interval programs, in which you are given speeds and inclines, are impossible.
+Because you set the pace and not the self-propelled treadmill curve, no automatic training programs such as interval programs, in which you are given speeds and inclines, are impossible.

 Also, there is often no compatibility with popular apps such as Kinomap.
 The Xebex Curved Treadmill and other top models are the exceptions, but they also cost a lot.
 NOHrD has its app for the Sprintbok, which is similar to Kinomap and is also a great alternative.

 Unfortunately, curved treadmills do not have an incline function.
 This is essential for runners, especially in combination with programs.
 If you need inclines for training that can be adjusted up to 20% at the push of a button, you should instead use an electric treadmill.